 What to Do in Tokushima

 It saddens me that Awa-Odori, the iconic Tokushima dance tradition, isn’t more famous outside of Japan (and indeed, outside of Shikoku).
 On the other hand, you can let other people’s loss be your gain.
-If you happen to come in August, you can attend the annual Awa-Odori Matsuri festival.
-Otherwise, simply head to Tokushima Awa-Odori Kaikan, the public hall where performances take place most every day.
+During all but a few days of the year, you’ll simply need to head to Tokushima Awa-Odori Kaikan to take in a performance.

 How to Get to Tokushima